FOREX-Euro falls broadly as euro zone risks mount

-* Euro at 1-mth low vs dollar, USD index hits 1-mth high
+* Euro hits 3-week low vs dollar, USD index hits 1-mth high

 * Greek, Italian fiscal issues weigh on single currency